Aeronique/Weather-By-Zipcode/README.md

 ```
 # Troubleshooting

-401 Unauthorized: If you see a message about the API key not being active, wait a few hours for OpenWeatherMap to propagate the key.
+401 Unauthorized: If you see a message about the API key not being active, wait a few minutes for OpenWeatherMap to propagate the key.

 Environment variable issue: Ensure .env is in the project root and contains the correct key.
 Activate your virtual environment before running the script.